braintree/braintree_android/v5_MIGRATION_GUIDE.md

     override fun onCreate(savedInstanceState: Bundle?) {
 +       // can initialize clients outside of onCreate if desired
 -       initializeThreeDSecure()

++       // ThreeDSecureLauncher must be initialized in onCreate
 +       threeDSecureLauncher = ThreeDSecureLauncher(this) { paymentAuthResult ->
 +            threeDSecureClient.tokenize(paymentAuthResult) { result ->
 +               when (result) {